MarioHdpz/auto-reverse-ssh-tunneling/README.md

 ## How to use

-1. Copy the `open-reverse-tunnel.sh` to the device where you want to open a tunnel.
+1. Copy the `open-reverse-tunnel.sh` to the device where you want to open a reverse tunnel.

 1. Give permissions as an executable script.